 • Hold off on driving and sexual intercourse until your doctor says it’s safe.

 During your recovery process, your doctor will recommend certain heart healthy exercises to help you regain your strength and energy.
-But it may take weeks to months for you get back to your normal routine.
+But it may take weeks to months for you to get back to your normal routine.
 Depending on your specific situation, your doctor may also recommend cardiac rehabilitation.

 You’ll need to take a new medicine to prevent blood clots for about six months after your TAVR procedure.
 Your doctor will tell you if you should make changes to your current medications.